uqw/FaceDetectionApp/README.md

 A simple face detection (and recognition) app written in C#.

-This application is currently **work in progress** and was created by students in a project course from an secondary school in Germany.
+This application is currently **work in progress** and was created by students in a project course from a secondary school in Germany.

 ## Features
 - Read webcam input and display a live feed on screen